Phryne Fisher: Relationships

 Although Phryne has had several relationships with men, she is described as being disinclined to settle down and marry.
 She is described in her books as using a diaphragm sold by Dr. Marie Stopes to avoid unwanted pregnancies.
 She is described as being heterosexual, and often politely rebuffs advances from women who are attracted to her.

 In Cocaine Blues, for instance, she is the subject of the attentions of both Sasha De Lisse and his twin sister Ellie, but tells Sasha that she would prefer him over her, in general.
-She also declines an unstated offer from a woman attending to her at the Turkish Baths in Melbourne, and notes that she had visited several bars frequented by lesbian and bisexual women in the company of her friend and gigolo, Georges Santin, in Paris.
+She also declines an unstated offer from a woman attending to her at the Turkish Baths in Melbourne, (Note: Although there had been three Victorian Turkish baths on Lonsdale Street and Russell Street in the 19th-century, only Fullalove's survived till the mid-1920s.
+But the baths visited by Phryne were actually steamy Russian-style baths rather than the hot dry-air Victorian type.) and notes that she had visited several bars frequented by lesbian and bisexual women in the company of her friend and gigolo, Georges Santin, in Paris.
 Phryne notes that she "had little leaning towards homosexuality but she had liked the lesbian bars.
 They were free of the domination of men, creating their own society."